Sandeep Aur Pinky Faraar: Production

 Yash Raj Films announced the film on 3 July 2017.
 It marks the third collaboration between Kapoor and Chopra after they starred together in Ishaqzaade (2012), which was followed by the two pairing up again in Namaste England (2018).

-On 30 October 2017, Arjun Kapoor shared an image of his character which is shown to be a cop.
-On 27 March 2018, the second look of both actors came out giving a glimpse of their different worlds.
+On 30 October 2017, Kapoor shared an image of his character which is shown to be a cop.
+On 27 March 2018, the second look of both actors was released, giving a glimpse of their different worlds.

-Filming took place at the nearby places (Pithoragarh) of Indo-Nepal border of Uttarakhand.
+Filming took place in locations near (Pithoragarh) the Indo-Nepal border of Uttarakhand.
 To get into their characters, Banerjee insisted the two not to communicate with each other prior to filming and even off-screen.
 Filming of Arjun's portion wrapped up on 17 January 2018.

 Soundtrack

 The film's soundtrack is composed by Anu Malik, Dibakar Banerjee, Narendra Chandra and Kamlesh Haripuri, with lyrics written by Anu Malik, Dibakar Banerjee, Pardhaan, Narendra Chandra, Sangeeta Chandra and Kamlesh Haripuri.
 The film's background score is composed by Dibakar Banerjee.